freeradical13/freeradical13.github.io/index.md

 Steps of photosynthesis:

 1. Light reactions:
-    1. In the membrane of the thylakoid, substances that absorb certain wavelengths of light (photons) are called pigments, and unabsorbed wavelengths are reflected giving the mesophyll a color to observers (a black pigment means all wavelengths were absorbed; a white pigment means none were absorbed).
+    1. In the membrane of the [thylakoids][], substances that absorb certain wavelengths of light (photons) are called pigments, and unabsorbed wavelengths are reflected giving the mesophyll a color to observers (a black pigment means all wavelengths were absorbed; a white pigment means none were absorbed).
 Most chlorophyll pigments absorb everything except for green, giving plant leaves their green color to observers.
 The main pigments in chlrophyll are chlorophyll a (blue green pigment), chlorophyll b (olive green pigment), and carotenoids (yellow or orange pigment), which absorb different wavelengths.
-    1. Chlorophyll and proteins combine in the thylakoid membrane into photosystems.
-A photon strikes a chlorophyll molecule and this energy is passed through multiple chlorophyll molecules in the light-harvesting complex until reaching a pair of chlorophyll molecules in the reaction-center complex where the electron is delivered to an electron acceptor in a redox reaction.
-The two different kinds of photosystems are Photosystem II (or P680 for the 680nm red pigment at which absorption is best) and Photosystem I (or P700), named in order of discovery, although Photosystem II functions first in light reactions.
+    1. Chlorophyll and proteins combine in the thylakoid membrane into [photosystems][].
+A photon strikes a chlorophyll molecule and this energy is passed through multiple chlorophyll molecules in the light-harvesting complex until reaching a pair of chlorophyll molecules in the [reaction-center complex][] where the electron is delivered to an electron acceptor in a redox reaction.
+The two different kinds of photosystems are [Photosystem II][] (or P680 for the 680nm red pigment at which absorption is best) and Photosystem I (or P700), named in order of discovery, although Photosystem II functions first in light reactions.
         1. As the electron acceptor is reduced, an enzyme catalyzes the splitting of H<sub>2</sub>O inside the thylakoid matrix, recharging the electrons in the pair of chlorophyll molecules that gave their electrons to the electron acceptor, H<sup>+</sup> protons accumulate in the thylakoid matrix, and O bonds with another O and releases as O<sub>2</sub>.
-    1. The electron acceptor passes its electron through an electron transport chain to Photosystem I using Plastoquinone (Pq), a cytochrome complex, and the protein Plastgocyanin (Pc).
-This energy is used to pump H<sup>+</sup> into the stroma, creating a proton gradient which is used to make ATP in the stroma through chemiosmosis (photophosphorylation).
+    1. The electron acceptor passes its electron through an electron transport chain to Photosystem I using Plastoquinone ([Pq][]), a cytochrome complex, and the protein Plastgocyanin (Pc).
+This energy is used to pump H<sup>+</sup> into the stroma, creating a proton gradient which is used to make ATP in the stroma through chemiosmosis ([photophosphorylation][]).
-    1. The electrons continue to Photosystem I and excite its reaction-center complex chlorophyll pair to reduce its electron acceptor.
+    1. The electrons continue to [Photosystem I][] and excite its reaction-center complex chlorophyll pair to reduce its electron acceptor.
 Photosystem I also absorbs light to energize its chlorophyll electrons.
-    1. The electron acceptor passes its electron through an electron transport chain into the protein Ferredoxin (Fd).
+    1. The electron acceptor passes its electron through an electron transport chain into the protein Ferredoxin ([Fd][]).
-    1. The enzyme NADP<sup>+</sup> reductase catalyzes the transfer of electrons from Fd to NADP<sup>+</sup>, along with an H<sup>+</sup> from the stroma to create NADPH.
+    1. The enzyme [NADP<sup>+</sup> reductase][nadp reductase] catalyzes the transfer of electrons from Fd to NADP<sup>+</sup>, along with an H<sup>+</sup> from the stroma to create NADPH.
-1. The calvin cycle (or dark reactions or light-independent reactions, although the cycle needs the products of light reactions, so it occurs during the day) is an anabolic process using energy that builds carbohydrates from smaller molecules.
+1. The [Calvin Cycle][] (or dark reactions or light-independent reactions, although the cycle needs the products of light reactions, so it occurs during the day) is an anabolic process using energy that builds carbohydrates from smaller molecules.
-    1. The carbon fixation step is when three molecules of CO<sub>2</sub> are brought into the stroma and attached to 5-Carbon sugars called Ribulose Biphosphate (RuBP).
-The enzyme catalyzing these reactions is RuBP Carboxylase-Oxygenase (Rubisco).
+    1. The [carbon fixation][] step is when three molecules of CO<sub>2</sub> are brought into the stroma and attached to 5-Carbon sugars called Ribulose Biphosphate ([RuBP][]).
+The enzyme catalyzing these reactions is RuBP Carboxylase-Oxygenase ([RuBisCO][]).
 These reactions create 6-Carbon molecules which quickly break up into two molecules of 3-Phosphogylcerate for each CO<sub>2</sub>.
-    1. The 3-Phosphogylcerate molecules are phosphorylated by ATP, becoming 1,3-Biphosphoglycerate.
+    1. The [3-Phosphogylcerate][] molecules are phosphorylated by ATP, becoming 1,3-Biphosphoglycerate.
-    1. NADPH reduces and dephosphorylates 1,3-Biphosphogylcerate to become Glyceraldehyde 3-Phosphate (G3P) which is a 3-Carbon sugar.
+    1. NADPH reduces and dephosphorylates 1,3-Biphosphogylcerate to become Glyceraldehyde 3-Phosphate ([G3P][]) which is a 3-Carbon sugar.
     1. ATP is used to convert five molecules of G3P into three molecules of RuBP, and one molecule of G3P leaves the cycle.
 Two molecules of G3P combine to form Glucose.

 ##### Vascular Plants